Queen's and Eastbourne to keep ATP ranking points

 A decision about ranking points at Wimbledon has yet to be made, however.

-And the LTA will face disciplinary action for breaching its contract with the tour by issuing the ban.
+And the Lawn Tennis Association (LTA) will face disciplinary action for breaching its contract with the tour by issuing the ban.

 "The LTA's decision to ban Russian and Belarusian athletes is contrary to ATP rules and undermines the ability for players of any nationality to enter tournaments based on merit, and without discrimination - a fundamental principle of the ATP Tour," the ATP said in a statement.